 In California, our 1994 earthquakes knocked over unstrapped weather heaters, igniting natural gas explosions and causing companies, residents, and taxpayers to estimate billions of dollars in property damage from turned structures.

 Even lightning and other natural disasters can trigger a sea of flames.
-Did you know that Christmas trees cause approximately 160 fires per year (two deaths per annum), costing $10 million in damage?
+Did you know that Christmas trees cause approximately 160 fires (two deaths per annum), costing $10 million in damage?
 The dried-out trees can become fully engulfed in flames in about 15 to 20 seconds.
 Even heating equipment can torch your home, leading to horrific fatalities.
 Because of this, fatalities remain a risk for homeowners.

 Whatever the causes, fires can kill, maim and destroy families.
 Suffering severe burn injuries and smoke inhalation are often sustained as people attempt to evacuate buildings on their way to the ground floor.
 Victims of these recent fires can consult a Los Angeles burn injury attorney if they have questions about homeowner’s insurance or injury claims against other liable parties causing contributing to the fires.